NicoFNBR/Cyclo-Help/README.md

 Returns latency and API latency

 And many more, you can also use the +help command to gett a full list of commands.

+Thanks to [Tornado](https://github.com/Im2rnado/) Who helped a ton!

+**This project is NOT affiliated, authorized, endorsed by, or in any way related to Epic Games Inc.**